-UTEX only sells complete media at 1X concentration.
-Stock solutions and individual components are currently not available for purchase.
+UTEX sells Soil+Seawater Medium at 1X concentration only.
+Stock solutions and individual components for this specific medium are currently not available for purchase.

 Saltwater Medium (30 ppt)